machinectl shell vpn

 nsenter -t 797 -a /bin/sh -l

-Depending on the namespaces the container is (or isn't) joined to it can be necessary to specify the appropriate flags manually after consulting the nsenter manpage:
+Depending on the namespaces the container is (or isn't) joined to it can be necessary to specify the appropriate flags manually after consulting the nsenter manpage, for example:

 nsenter -t 797 -{m,u,i,n,p,U,C} -a /bin/sh -l